vinci1it2000/schedula/examples/processing_chain/README.rst

 Process model
 -------------
-The process model is composed by four blocks:
+The process model is composed of four blocks:

 1. to read the excel file,
-2. to parse the data renaming the columns names to match the model ids,
+2. to parse the data renaming the column's names to match the model ids,
 3. to compute the outputs with our computational model, and
 4. to save the outputs in a new excel file.